skoolkid/skoolkit/sphinx/source/man/tap2sna.py.rst

 -f, --force
   Overwrite an existing snapshot.

+--no-fast-load
+  Disable fast loading during a simulated LOAD.
+See the section on ``SIMULATED LOAD`` below.

 -p, --stack `STACK`
   Set the stack pointer.
 This option is equivalent to ``--reg sp=STACK``.
   `STACK` must be a decimal number, or a hexadecimal number prefixed by '0x'.